devyanshi-t/Contibution/ReadMe.md

 #   Everyday Contributions

-This repositry is dedicated for my everyday code practise and  everyday contributions in various programming languages.
+This repositry is dedicated for  my everyday code practise and  everyday contributions in multiple programming languages.